Category Archives: Monaco Royals

 Florestan had lived in France his entire life and had never been to Monaco.
 He was ill-prepared to assume the role of Sovereign Prince.
 During his reign, the real power lay in the hands of his wife Maria Caroline.
 She took over the finances of Monaco just as she had done with the family finances.
 Maria Caroline ruled Monaco with an iron fist because her indecisive and politically disinclined husband left all affairs of state to her.

 By 1842, Maria Carolina’s son Charles was disturbed by his mother’s takeover of Monaco.
-He realized that his father was content with the situation and would not intervene.
+He realized his father was content with the situation and would not intervene.
 Charles wrote a stern letter to his mother criticizing her actions and threatening to request the Kingdom of Sardinia (Monaco was still a protectorate of the Kingdom of Sardinia) to force his father Florestan to abdicate in his favor.
 Maria Caroline replied with a scathing letter.
-Charles did make a request to Sardinia that was squelched by his mother.
+Charles made a request to Sardinia that was squelched by his mother.
 Maria Carolina and her son Charles came to an understanding.
 For the rest of Florestan’s reign, Maria Caroline ruled Monaco with an iron fist because her indecisive and politically disinclined husband left all affairs of state to her.

 Charles III, Prince of Monaco; Credit – Wikipedia